niyak93rus/niyak93rus/README.md

 - 📫 How to reach me: here or by mail - **n.yakovlev96@gmail.com**

   ### Skills:
-  JavaScript, HTML, CSS, React, Redux Toolkit, Windows System Administration
+  Basic PHP, JavaScript, Windows System Administration, basic networking

 <!---
 niyak93rus/niyak93rus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.